WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

     </button>
 </div>

-> These few directories are always at my fingertips encouraging me to keep better notes
+> These few directories are always at my fingertips, encouraging me to keep better notes

-And yes I did steal this last one from [Harpoon-man](https://twitter.com/ThePrimeagen) By The Way.
+And yes, I did steal this last one from [Harpoon-man](https://twitter.com/ThePrimeagen) By The Way.

 ## Hub and Spoke

 _M-i M-b_

 I have really been digging this hub and spoke workflow where I am rocking away on a project hit `M-I`, take some notes then hit `M-b` to get back to where I was.

 ![hub and spoke](https://images.waylonwalker.com/tmux-nav-hub-spoke.png)